Further Git and GitHub for Effective Collaboration

 Now stage, commit and check the result:

-git add ingredients.md
+git stage ingredients.md

 git commit -m "Merged experiment into main"